AJKBajwa/ESP32-CAM-Weight/README.md

 You are ready to program the ESP CAM now.

 ## Verifying the setup.
 To verify that everything is working smoothly.
-Open the file **CameraWebServer** given in the respository.
+Open the file **CameraWebServer.ino** given in the respository.
 Change the ssid and password to those of your Wifi router.

 Click on **Tools** and make sure all the settings are as follows: